 On April 22, 2026, a credential stealer shipped inside a package with 250,000 monthly downloads.
 It executed silently at install time, required no user interaction, and was pulled automatically by CI runners across dozens of pipelines.
-By the time the package was pulled from the registry, real machines had already been compromised.
+By the time security teams detected the compromise, real machines had already been compromised.
+Just a routine dependency update.

 Key takeaways